ZilongZhan/JavaScript-foundations-challenge-1/CHALLENGE.md

     exampleVariable

-In snake_case, words are separated by underscores (_) and all letters are lowercase.
+In 'snake case', words are separated by underscores (_) and all letters are lowercase.
 Though not entirely obsolete in JS, this convention is most commonly used in languages like Python.

     example_variable
 ```